Laguna Beach, California

 Dust off your costumes and bring your little ghouls down to Laguna Beach this Halloween for a frightfully good time!

 There's fun for your entire monstrous family all month long in and around Laguna Beach.
-From candy gathering to coffin escaping you'll find the perfect way to celebrate all hallows eve.
+From pumpkin carving to haunted trails you'll find the perfect way to celebrate all hallows eve.
 Check out all the spooktacular events below.

-In nearby Laguna Niguel medieval terrors come to contemporary life for one of the spookier events in the area.
-If you thought last year's carnival theme got your skin crawling just wait for this year's castle hallways and haunted tents to scare you silly.
-Groups of ten will be escorted by guides to walk the trails.
-Just beware of who (or what) else might be walking them with you!
+In nearby Laguna Niguel terrors come to contemporary life for one of the spookier events in the area.
+There was a hotel in the Valley of Crowns that sat empty for years due to mysterious sounds.
+The hallowed halls are haunted by those from the past, screaming, and searching for answers at last!
+Guides will escort groups through the old hotel, the lobby, kitchen, and the gardens of HELL!
 This popular, but terrifying, event is recommended for guests 8 years old and up.
 The haunted trails are located in Crown Valley Community Park at 29751 Crown Valley Parkway.
-For more information please call (949)425-5100.
+For more information please call (949) 425-5100 or check out their facebook page.